-IF YOU NEED TO SHUT DOWN YOUR FURNACE FOR SERVICE OR MAINTENANCE.
-FOLLOW THESE STEPS:
+IF YOU NEED TO SHUT DOWN YOUR FURNACE FOR SERVICE OR MAINTENANCE, FOLLOW THESE STEPS:

 - 1. Set the thermostat to the lowest setting. - 2.
 Close the manual gas valve outside the furnace. - 3.
 Turn electric to the furnace off. - 4.
 Open the door to the burner compartment. - 5.
-Set the gas valve On/Off knob to the OFF position. - 6.
+Set the gas valve ON/OFF knob / switch to the OFF position.
+See Figure 2 for gas valve type and knob / switch location. - 6.
+Set the ON / OFF switch to off. - 7.
 Replace the door on the burner Compartment.